ann-codes/misc-python/README.md

-# Notes and etc on Python & ML
+# Notes on Learning Python & ML